-The job status is displayed via the output parameter BUSY and bytes 2 and 3 of output parameter STATUS.
-Here, the STATUS bytes 2 and 3 correspond with the output parameter RET_VAL of the asynchronously operating SFCs (see also Meaning of the Parameters REQ, RET_VAL and BUSY with Asynchronous SFCs).
+The job status is displayed via the output parameter BUSY and the middle two bytes of output parameter STATUS.
+Here, the middle two bytes of STATUS correspond to the output parameter RET_VAL of the asynchronously operating SFCs (see also Meaning of REQ, RET_VAL and BUSY with Asynchronously Operating SFCs).